Uni.lu

 During its startup phase, the lab focuses on three thematic axes:

-• NLP for small languages: We develop tailored language technological solutions for Luxembourgish as a small language.
-In doing so, we emphasize the fundamental role of linguistics for NLP research and promote cultural diversity in language technology.
+• NLP for small languages: We develop tailored language technological solutions for Luxembourgish as a small language by building AI and LLM applications for various tasks.
+By doing this, we emphasize the fundamental role of linguistics in NLP research and promote cultural diversity in language technology.
+This includes researching how cultural traits are represented in LLMs (“cultural reasoning”).

 Members

-As a transversal unit, the is sustained by all researchers and institutes of the humanities department.
-For organizational purposes, we have established a steering group that includes one representative of each institute, coordinated by a Head of Lab.
+As a cross-departmental unit, the lab is supported by all researchers and institutes within the humanities department.
+For organizational purposes, we have established a steering group consisting of one representative from each institute and coordinated by a Head of Lab.

 Head of Lab: Christoph Purschke

-Lab personnel: Alistair Plum (Postdoc, Computational Linguistics), Catherine Tebaldi (Postdoc, Linguistic Anthropology)
+Lab personnel: Alistair Plum (Postdoc, Computater Science), Catherine Tebaldi (Postdoc, Linguistic Anthropology)

-Associate members: Jacques Spedener (PhD, Computational Sociolinguistics), Johannes Pause (Research Scientist, Media Studies)
+Associate members: Johannes Pause (Research Scientist, Media Studies), Ioana Duta-Visescu (Postdoc, ULIDE)

 Steering group